 How Much Astigmatism Do I Have?

-This more technical page shows you two ways to estimate the amount of astigmatism you can anticipate having after cataract surgery, if you choose not to have astigmatism treated.
+This more technical page shows you two ways to estimate the amount of astigmatism you can anticipate having after standard cataract surgery.
 If either method predicts that you might have 1.00 Diopter or more of astigmatism postoperatively, then it is likely you will experience noticeable benefit from astigmatism correction during cataract surgery.

 1. Refraction Method:

 If you have a recent refraction, the second number (shown in pink below) describes the amount of astigmatism in your glasses.
 Do not use your contact lens prescription for this, only your glasses prescription.
 Your refraction is a standard part of your medical record with your eye doctor and will be provided if you ask for it.

 This patient has 2.00 Diopters of astigmatism in the right eye (OD), and 1.00 Diopters of astigmatism in the left eye (OS).
 Sometimes you will see a (+) before the astigmatism number, as in this case, and sometimes you will see a (-).
 You can ignore this for our current purposes.
 Only the size of the number matters for this analysis.
 The higher this number, the more likely you are to benefit from astigmatic management during cataract surgery.

 The refraction method provides a rough estimate of the amount of astigmatism you can expect to have after cataract surgery if you do not choose to have it treated.